2008 Noida double murder case: Discovery of Aarushi's body

-Hemraj as the suspect
+Hemraj Banjade as the suspect

-On 16 May, the missing servant Hemraj was the prime suspect.
+On 16 May, the missing servant Hemraj Banjade was the prime suspect.
 In his police complaint, Rajesh blamed Hemraj for his daughter's murder.
 He repeatedly told the police to pursue Hemraj instead of wasting time in the apartment, and offered them 25,000 rupees to rush to Hemraj's native village in Nepal.
 The police suspected that Hemraj entered Aarushi's room in an inebriated state after consuming Scotch whisky, and tried to sexually assault her.
 When she resisted, he killed her with a kukri (a Nepali knife).
 The police announced a reward of ₹ 20,000 for tips leading to his capture.

 Aarushi's body was taken for post-mortem around 8:30 am by two Uttar Pradesh police constables.
 Rajesh's brother Dinesh Talwar, his driver Umesh Sharma and his childhood friend Ajay Chadha accompanied the constables.
 Around 1 pm, the body was brought home and placed on ice slabs in the living room.
 It was taken for cremation at the Antim Niwas crematorium around 4 pm.
 According to the Talwars, who were later accused of being in a hurry to cremate the body, it was decomposing fast, and the family elders were pushing for cremation.
 In addition, the police confirmed that the body was not needed for any further examination.

 The police later alleged that the Talwars' domestic staff showed undue haste in cleaning Aarushi's room.
 In Talwars' defence, their compounder Vikas Sethi told the court that he had received the permission to clean the house from the police personnel and a lady constable present on the crime scene.